jennymalmoe/AbsoluteFitness/README.md

 **Project Goals**

-The purpose of this project is to *"build a static front-end site to present useful information to users, using all the technologies that you have learned about so far.
+The purpose of this project is to *"Build a website for a gym. ...Build a static front-end site to present useful information to users, using all the technologies that you have learned about so far.
 Data is presented in a way that helps users achieve their goals, e.g. learning about a product/service that they are interested in.
 The presentation of this data advances the site owner's goals, e.g. helps them market a product/service."*
 (*Code Institute Assessment Handbook*)